DFE-Digital/technical-guidance/standards/licencing-software-or-code.md

 Everything we produce or use, whether open or closed, should have an appropriate licence applied (as [indicated by the service manual][service manual licencing]).
-Without a licence, others (even within the MOJ) have no way of knowing for sure if they can use it, or how.
+Without a licence, others (even within the DfE) have no way of knowing for sure if they can use it, or how.

-At the MOJ, we use the [MIT License](https://opensource.org/licenses/MIT).
+At the DfE, we use the [MIT License](https://opensource.org/licenses/MIT).

 [service manual licencing]: https://www.gov.uk/service-manual/technology/making-source-code-open-and-reusable#licensing-your-code